natemella/Paper/Paper/manuscript.md

  standard metric to compare accuracy over sensitivity in order to quanitify the discriminatory power of a classifier predictive
  model: a AUROC of 1 indicates perfect prediction accuracy and a AUROC of 0.5 is the equivalent of a random guess.

-  For each cancer type, the clinical-variable-only models showed substantial predictive power, with AUROCs significantly higher than 0.5 (range: ____ – ____ ; ).
-In ___ out of __ cases, the models built from individual molecular data sets alone showed statistically significant predictive power (Supplementary Fig. 4), but in only one case, the model built from mRNA Expression data had predictive power similar to that of the corresponding clinical-variable-only model .
+  For each algorithm, the clinical-variable-only models showed substantial predictive power, with AUROCs significantly higher than 0.5 (range: 0.62 – 0.67) when averaged across cancer types.
+In only 3 out of 56 cases, the model built from mRNA Expression data had predictive power similar to that of the corresponding clinical-variable-only model .
-    The relative predictive power of individual molecular data sets strongly depended on the cancer type; for example, the prognostic power was much higher for STAD than for the other three cancer types.
+    The relative predictive power of individual molecular data sets strongly depended on the cancer type; for example, the prognostic power was generally higher for STAD than for the other six cancer types.

  **Table 1 overview of samples**